Many highly successful people didn't have their wealth handed to them.

 Personal achievement is a top priority.
 It's still possible to help make the world a better place, but in order to help other people, you need to succeed yourself.

 It's a strength, not a weakness.
 Focusing on your self interests is not a vice or negative characteristic.

 It's the kind of empowered thinking you need to achieve financial success.

-Super-successful people don't shy away from challenges, they embrace them.
+Super-successful people don't shy away from challenges, they confront them head-on.

 Their creativity and ability to take a situation and turn it into their advantage is often at the heart of their accomplishments.